mwangistan/weather/README.md

 # Weather
-Provides a temperature API that returns the maximum, minimum, average and median temperature forecast in Celcius for a city within a number of days
+Temperature API that returns the maximum, minimum, average and median temperature forecast in Celcius for a city within a number of days

 ![alt text](https://github.com/mwangistan/weather/blob/main/static/temp.png)